mattermost/docs/source/process/feature-release.md

        - Post comments to the meta issue with approved fixes for the next RCs
        - Update download links and testing server links to the latest RCs
     - After build is cut, tweet announcement that RC1 is ready (see [example](https://community.mattermost.com/core/pl/tefx1ijyz7bs8mabuxmpq9f7pw))
+    - Generate a list of contributors for Changelog
-2. Logistics:
+2. Logistics @hanna.park:
     - Mail out contributor and security researcher mugs
       - Space out the ordering of mugs over the next 3 weeks to prevent mistakes being made by the supplier.  i.e. If there are 12 contributors to order mugs for, place an order every 2nd or 3rd day over the next 3 weeks.
     - Update [Team](http://www.mattermost.org/team/) page with new contributors
-    - Provide release manager with a list of contributors for Changelog draft
 3. QA:
     - Confirm up to date with testing merged PRs and resolved tickets
     - Confirm up to date with test updates and known issues in release testing spreadsheet